-The earliest international organizations, such as the Universal Postal Union (1875), were predominantly oriented around trade and mundane governmental operations such as coordinating postal operations.
-The first “modern” international organization of size and scope was the League of Nations, founded in 1919, after the First World War.
-The League ultimately proved to be a failure, as the powers ceded to it were limited, and its ability to enforce its decrees nearly non-existent.
-Additionally, the United States – at the time an emerging world power – was not a member.
+The earliest international organizations, such as the Universal Postal Union (1875), were predominantly oriented around trade and everyday governmental operations such as coordinating postal operations.
+The first “modern” international organization of size and scope was the League of Nations, founded in 1919 after the First World War.
+The League ultimately proved to be a failure, as the powers ceded to it were limited, and its ability to enforce its decrees was nearly non-existent.
+Additionally, the United States – an emerging world power at the time – was not a member.

-Following the Second World War and establishing the United Nations, the international community began to establish multiple international institutions, and the member states ceded significant power to them.
-These organizations, comprising a veritable alphabet soup of acronyms, such as the WTO, OAS, OAU, NATO, UNESCO, and others, are characterized by a relatively common structure of a permanent secretariat and staff, an assembly of member representatives, and the ability to exercise the ceded powers largely independent of the member States.
+Following the Second World War and the establishment of the United Nations, the international community began to establish multiple international institutions, and the member states ceded significant power to them.
+These organizations, comprising a veritable alphabet soup of acronyms, such as the WTO, OAS, OAU, NATO, UNESCO, and others, are characterized by a relatively standard structure of a permanent secretariat and staff, an assembly of member representatives, and the ability to exercise the ceded powers largely independent of the Member States.

 - The right to enter into agreements with member-States